-Where workers need to enter, walk, swim and undertake work in water, a JSEA/SWMS must be developed or reviewed and all the identified controls implemented prior to commencing the work.
+Where workers need to enter, walk, swim and undertake work in water, a risk assessment must be developed or reviewed and all the identified controls implemented prior to commencing the work.
 The following need to be considered:

 - An assessment of the depth and flow of the water prior to entering the water. - Minimum of two persons required for the task.
-Workers should remain within sight and sound of each other at all times. - Swimming competency of the workers. - Wearing fit for purpose foot wear e.g. wading boots, gum boots or other foot wear suitable while working in the water. - Having a level 100 or above lifejacket readily accessible or wearing of the lifejacket where required by the JSEA/SWMS.

-- Any changes in substrate or objects in water. - Developing a rescue plan where identified as necessary through the JSEA/SWMS.
+Workers should remain within sight and sound of each other at all times. - Swimming competency of the workers. - Wearing fit for purpose foot wear e.g. wading boots, gum boots or other foot wear suitable while working in the water. - Having an appropriate level 100 or above lifejacket readily accessible or wearing of the lifejacket - Any changes in substrate or objects in water. - Developing and completing a rehearsal of the rescue plan